ROrozcoM/Pycom_Comms/README.md

 On the Upper-Right side of the page, click on "Deploy".
 Your mqtt node should be connected now.

-## 6. Create an Influxdb field on Node-RED
+## 7. Create an Influxdb field on Node-RED
 On Node-RED  -  storage, pull an ```influxdb out``` node into your flow.
 Connect it to your ```mqqt in```.
 Define here your influxdb credentials created before:
   1. Server: URL(http://localhost:8086) and your Token
   2. Organisation name and Bucket

+ It will be also necessary to create a function for decoding mqtt messages and give them to influxdb